 When bowel cancer is diagnosed, additional tests are performed to determine the extent of the disease, which is a process called staging.

 The staging for colorectal cancer is as follows:

-Stage III – cancer involving spread of the cancer to local lymph nodes (metastasis).
+Cancer involving the spread of cancer to local lymph nodes (metastasis).